ktsu-dev/ScopedAction/README.md

 ## Introduction

-`ktsu.ScopedAction` is a .NET utility that provides a clean way to execute actions at the beginning and end of code blocks.
-It leverages C#'s `using` statement and the `IDisposable` pattern to ensure that paired operations (like resource acquisition/release, state changes, or logging) are properly executed, even in the presence of exceptions.
+`ktsu.ScopedAction` is a .NET utility that provides an abstract base class for executing actions at the beginning and end of code blocks.
+It implements the RAII (Resource Acquisition Is Initialization) pattern and leverages C#'s `using` statement and the `IDisposable` pattern to ensure that paired operations (like resource acquisition/release, state changes, or logging) are properly executed, even in the presence of exceptions.

+As an abstract class, `ScopedAction` is designed to be inherited and extended to create specialized scoped behavior classes tailored to specific use cases.

 ## Features

+- **Abstract Base Class**: Provides a foundation for creating specialized scoped action classes
+- **RAII Pattern**: Implements Resource Acquisition Is Initialization for deterministic resource management
 - **Paired Actions**: Execute actions when entering and exiting a scope
 - **Exception Safety**: Cleanup actions execute even if exceptions occur
 - **Lightweight**: Simple API with minimal overhead
+- **Inheritance-Based**: Designed to be extended for domain-specific implementations
-- **Flexible**: Works with any action delegates
+- **Flexible**: Works with any action delegates through protected constructor
-- **Extendable**: Can be subclassed for specialized behaviors
 - **Resource Management**: Follows .NET's standard disposal pattern

+## RAII (Resource Acquisition Is Initialization)

+`ktsu.ScopedAction` implements the RAII pattern, a programming idiom that binds the life cycle of a resource to the lifetime of an object.
+This ensures that:

+- **Automatic Resource Management**: Resources are automatically acquired when the object is constructed and released when it's destroyed
+- **Exception Safety**: Resources are properly released even if exceptions occur within the scope
+- **Deterministic Cleanup**: The cleanup action is guaranteed to execute when the object goes out of scope
+- **Stack-Based Semantics**: Leverages C#'s `using` statement to provide stack-based resource management similar to C++ RAII

+The pattern is particularly useful for scenarios like:
+- File operations (open/close)
+- Database transactions (begin/commit or rollback)
+- Lock management (acquire/release)
+- Performance timing (start/stop)
+- Temporary state changes (set/restore)

 ## Installation